Azure-Samples/active-directory-b2c-dotnetcore-webapi/README.md

 1. Open the solution in Visual Studio.
 1. Open the `appsettings.json` file.
 1. Find the assignment for `Tenant` and replace the value with your tenant name.
-1. Find the assignment for `ClientID` and replace the value with the Application ID from Step 4.
+1. Find the assignment for `Audience` and replace the value with the Application ID from Step 4.
 1. Find the assignment for `Policy` and replace the value with the name of the policy from Step 3.

 ### Step 6: Run the sample